dentarg/auth0-blog/_posts/2017-09-01-how-do-i-modernize-my-legacy-system.markdown

 This is a task you cannot procrastinate on, it will just get harder and harder to maintain your legacy system.
 Switch over now and reap the benefits of a modern system instead of waiting to be forced into a more painful, more expensive switch later on.

-Don't be like the [52%](http://www.techradar.com/news/more-than-half-of-businesses-still-rely-on-windows-xp) of businesses that still run instances on the long outdated Windows XP—you're better than that.
+Don't be like the [52%](http://www.techradar.com/news/more-than-half-of-businesses-still-rely-on-windows-xp) of businesses that still run instances on the long outdated Windows XP, you're better than that.